Matt-8A/QuicDisMessenger/README.md

 - [x] User will view a table section to see other's posts
 - [x] User will be able to create posts to add to table
-- [x] User will be able to send and recieve messages
+- [x] User will be able to send and recieve messages through Firebase